selectel/terraform-provider-selectel/examples/project-with-floating-ips/README.md

 To run this example you need to set `SEL_TOKEN` variable with a token key string that you can get from the [apikeys](https://my.selectel.ru/profile/apikeys) page.

+You can find additional examples in the [selectel/terraform-examples](https://github.com/selectel/terraform-examples).